El-Mundo/cinematic/README.md

 [A Plotly scatter map](https://htmlpreview.github.io/?https://github.com/El-Mundo/cinematic/blob/master/GIS/Plotly/filmmaker_map-scatter2d.html) of filmmakers/actors/actresses' geographical movement

+[A simplified 2d graph](https://colab.research.google.com/drive/1b_-976J_37duFKahJvevNPuxODw_EX6a) of film counts by year and region

 [A Gephi file](Network/Gephi-all.gephi) of a social network generated based on the staff information of all 732 entries

 [A filmography visualiser in JavaScript](https://el-mundo.github.io/cinematic/Visualiser/main.html) for previewing the dataset